wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ## Simulation activity

-The simulation app at the bottom of this page presents you with a very limited (fake) Linux terminal on the cluster's frontend node.
+The simulation app at the bottom of this page presents you with a very limited (fake) Linux terminal on the cluster's head node.
- Only a few commands are supported: cat, rm, date, edit, XXX,  and **sbatch**.
+Do a `cat README_shell` and a `cat README_slurm` to see which Shell commands and which Slurm commands are supported.
+Note that the buttons above the terminal allow you to advance in time (so that you don't have to wait

 *This
 app shows you the (simulated) time of the day, and makes it possible for you to advance in time at will.*